ArdineJ/StoryApp/README.md

   - [x] If the password length is less than 8 characters, display an error message directly within the EditText without needing to switch forms or click a button.

 ## Data Storage and Preferences
-- [] Save session data and token in preferences.
+- [x] Save session data and token in preferences.
-  - [] If already logged in, redirect to the homepage.
+  - [x] If already logged in, redirect to the homepage.
+  **Only Succeed, not failed**
-  - [] If not logged in, redirect to the login page.
+  - [x] If not logged in, redirect to the login page.

 ## Logout Feature
-- [] Implement a logout feature.
+- [x] Implement a logout feature.
-  - [] Delete token and session information when logout button is pressed.
+  - [x] Delete token and session information when logout button is pressed.

 # List Story
 - [] Display a list of stories from the provided API.